IrisDev-net/irisCaptchaLaravel/README.md

 IrisCaptchaLaravel is a PHP library for use in Laravel Freamwork.

+Note: This Package Using Only in Laravel 7 & Laravel 8

 ## Installation

 Use Composer in root Project Folder Laraverl to install IrisCaptchaLaravel.